Robotics-Club-IIT-BHU/gym-Baxter_SMA/README.md

 <h2>Functions in our environment</h2>

-After importing the environment, there are different functions available in the environment which can be used for various purposes, some of the important ones is listed below, for more details on the functions and arguments, you can see [here](baxter-env/baxter_env/envs/baxter_env.py)
+After importing the environment, there are different functions available which can be used for various purposes, some of the important ones are listed below, for more details on the functions and arguments, you can see [here](baxter-env/baxter_env/envs/baxter_env.py)

 - `env.getImage()`<br>
     This will return a tuple containing 128x128 RGB image along with the depth map of the environment from baxter's eye view.
 - `env.step()`<br>
-    This will take list of actions and perform that action along with providing required information of states..
+    This will take list of actions and perform that action along with providing required information of states.
 - `env.moveVC()`<br>
     This will move the joints to a specified position by taking the index of that joint.
 - `env.render()`<br>